smartcontractkit/full-blockchain-solidity-course-js/chronological-updates.md

 - Remember if you are using gitpod then you cannot connect your local hardhat node with metamask.
 To resolve this you can use vs code or testnets instead of local node.

+# Large Update, please read
+Moralis has recently updated to a self-hosted server over their own server.
+For this, you can do one of the following:

+- Learn how to run one yourself
+- Follow along to learn the concepts of this more interactive app, without actually coding along
+- Skip to the section where we interact with the graph

+TL;DR: TheGraph code should work exactly the same as the video, however the Moralis code will not.

 --------